Victims of crime

 What the data measures

-This data measures the proportion of the population who reported being victims of an offence one or more times over the reference period (the 12 months prior to interview).
+This data measures the proportion of the population who reported being victims of an offence one or more times in the 12 months prior to interview.
 This is known as the prevalence rate.

-Prevalence rates measure whether a household or person was a victim of at least one crime in the reference period.
+Prevalence rates measure whether a household or person was a victim of at least one crime in the period covered by the survey.
 They do not measure the specific number of times a household or person was a victim.

 The ethnic categories used in this data